 Drs.
-Mahmoud Pouladi and Kagistia Utami at A*STAR in Singapore have won a $67,500 research grant from FRAXA Research Foundation.
+Mahmoud Pouladi and Kagistia Utami at A*STAR in Singapore won a $67,500 research grant from FRAXA Research Foundation and that grant led to much greater governmental funding to expand this work.
 Their goal is to reactivate the gene which is silenced in people who have Fragile X syndrome.

 $67,500 over 18 Months

 Fragile X syndrome (FXS) is caused by loss of a protein encoded on the X chromosome.
 Restoring the missing protein, known as FMRP, is expected to be the most effective therapeutic strategy for FXS, reversing the developmental delays and improving the clinical outcomes for patients with FXS.